Mofazzal874/ObjectOrientedProgramming-CSE-2102/Polymorphism/README.md

 - constructor overloading is also an example of static binding.

 ---
 **N.B. :** a constructor cannot be overridden.
-If you try to write a super class’s constructor in the sub class compiler treats it as a method and expects a return type and generates a compile time error.
+If you try to write a super class’s constructor in the sub class, compiler treats it as a method and expects a return type and generates a compile time error.
 ```java
 class DemoTest{
    DemoTest(){